-To mark Exago’s 11th anniversary, we have put together our clients’ pieces of wisdom to truly bring innovation together.
-This is lesson 5.
+To mark Exago’s 11th anniversary, we have put together pieces of wisdom from our clients, true innovation managers, to bring innovation together.
+Finally, we reach Lesson 11.

 From the start:

 EXAGO has come a long way since we embarked on our innovation adventure 11 years ago.
 In that time, we have seen thousands of brilliant ideas come to life, and we couldn’t have done that without our greatest inspiration: our clients.

 Eleven years on, more than 1 million people actively use the Exago innovation management software, in nine different languages, bringing companies millions in ROI and establishing a culture of innovation within organisations across five continents.

 We’re also grateful for our clients’ valuable insights.
 To mark this special date, we have put together their pieces of wisdom to truly bring innovation together.
 We’ll be sharing our 11 Lessons Learnt over the coming weeks, so stay tuned!